Teyik0/Enhanced-ChatGPT-Clone/README.md

-## The NextJS13 Enhanced ChatGPT project, using the new app directory and the new api route feature !
+## The NextJS13 Enhanced ChatGPT project, using the new app directory and the new api route feature and a database powered with prisma !

 ![Enhanced-CHAT-GPT](https://user-images.githubusercontent.com/103841897/225119662-ef5efe80-e9ee-4345-909c-b1fc2e7bbdc1.png)